uio-bmi/ligo/docs_source/usecases/epitope-specific_TCR_AIRRs.rst

 Figure below shows a UMAP plot constructed from a LIgO long-seed data simulation.
 Notably, the simulated TCRs are primarily clustered by their originating seed, which may not fully align with patterns observed in biological data.
 By contrast, Figure 4 in the Gielis et al. manuscript illustrates a UMAP plot where TCRs simulated from various seeds are interspersed, more closely resembling the complex distribution seen in real TCR data.

-The UMAP was generated using RapTCR (Van Deuren et al., 2023).
+The UMAP was generated using RapTCR tool (Van Deuren et al., 2023).
 For more information on UMAP construction, please refer to the `RapTCR documentation <https://vincentvandeuren.github.io/RapTCR_docs/visualizing/UMAP.html>`_ and the Gielis et al. manuscript (`biorxiv <https://www.biorxiv.org/content/10.1101/2024.10.21.619364v1>`_).